 - Good steak with nice marbling of fat

 - Lowry’s seasoning salt

 - garlic salt

 - Tenderize steak with a fork by poking holes into the meat.
 Pour Worchestershire sauce over both sides of steak and add a bit of salt and Lawry’s seasoning salt to both sides.
 Massage it into the meat.
 Let it sit on a plate in worcheshire sauce while you prepare the mushrooms.

 - Over a medium flame, add the sliced mushrooms and butter (to personal preference… I use about a spoonful).
 While water cooks off of the mushrooms add a touch of garlic salt.

 - In a searing hot pan, cook steak with tablespoon of butter, 4 minutes per side.
 After each side has cooked, I usually like it 2 more minutes on each side (but I like my steak medium or medium well).
 Once cooking is done and the house doesn’t look smokey anymore… close the windows, unless there is a nice breeze and it feels better with the windows open.

-- Mix worchestershire sauce with a teaspoon of sour cream until an even brown color and use as a dipping sauce for steak.
+- Mix Worchestershire sauce with a teaspoon of sour cream until an even brown color and use it as a dipping sauce for steak.

 - Don’t forget to put in mouth and eat.